DA0-DA0/docs/docs/quickstart/create-a-dao.md

 :::tip
-All of these variables can be modified by future governance proposals.
+These variables - indeed, anything about your DAO - can be modified by future governance proposals.
 :::

 ### Governance Token Config